 The selection process will be carried out consistently for all jobs at all levels.
 All applications will be processed in the same way.
 The staff responsible for short-listing, interviewing and selecting candidates will be clearly informed of the selection criteria and of the need for their consistent application.
 Wherever possible, all applicants will be interviewed by at least two interviewers and all questions asked of the applicants will relate to the requirements of the job.
 The selection of new staff will be based on the job requirements and the individual’s suitability and ability to do, or to train for, the job in question.

-With disabled job applicants, Healthcare Computing Ltd will have regard to its duty to make reasonable adjustments to work arrangements or to work premises in order to ensure that the disabled person is not placed at a substantial disadvantage in comparison with persons who are not disabled.
+With disabled job applicants, HC will have regard to its duty to make reasonable adjustments to work arrangements or to work premises in order to ensure that the disabled person is not placed at a substantial disadvantage in comparison with persons who are not disabled.

 Training and Promotion

-Healthcare Computing Ltd will train all line managers in Healthcare Computing Ltd’s policy on equal opportunities and in helping them identify discriminatory acts or practices or acts of harassment or bullying.
+Healthcare Computing Ltd will train all line managers in HC’s policy on equal opportunities and in helping them identify discriminatory acts or practices or acts of harassment or bullying.
 Line managers will be responsible for ensuring they actively promote equal opportunity within the departments for which they are responsible.

 Where a promotional system is in operation, it will not be discriminatory and it will be checked from time to time to assess how it is working in practice.
 When a group of workers predominantly of one race, religion, sex or sexual orientation or a worker with a disability appears to be excluded from access to promotion and training and to other benefits, the promotional system will be reviewed to ensure there is no unlawful discrimination.